olsonben/cancer-not-cancer/README.md

 4. Insert images.   :: post request scaffolded
     a.
 How to add images?
     b.
 How to "click or drag & drop to add images"
+5. Have Elaine run `added.sql` on the main table.
+I can't alter tables.
+Need to add `email` column to `users` table.

 ## Urgent
 1. Re-route all http calls to api.milmed.ai to https